 The prevention of thromboembolisms in patients with atrial fibrillation is of the utmost importance because of their increased risk of embolic events, especially a stroke.
 This risk is assessed using the CHA2DS2-VASc score of the European Society of Cardiology (ESC).
 In cases of non-valvular AF, a score of 0 indicates a low risk and does not necessarily require anticoagulation.

-However, even with a moderate risk (CHA2DS2-VASc of 1 or more), permanent anticoagulation will have to be considered – except if the risk factor is only based on female gender.
+However, even with a moderate risk (CHA2DS2-VASc of 1 or more) permanent anticoagulation will have to be considered – except if the risk factor is only based on the female gender.
 With a score of 2 or more in the risk stratification, anticoagulation is imperative.